BioBoost/mbed-bhas/README.md

 # BHAS - Bio Home Automation System

-Mbed library for my home automation system.
-Consists of CAN nodes that are connected to an MQTT enabled master device.
+Mbed library for my Bio Home Automation System (BHAS - pronounced BeeHas).
+It consists of CAN nodes that are connected to an MQTT enabled master device.

+## Nodes

+Nodes are basically a representation of the actual hardware platforms.
+They include the device dependant code.

+So we can for example have a node with switches attached, a node that controls a number of relays, ...

+In a later stage we will also provide a master node which serves as a gateway to Home Assistant via MQTT.

 ## Messages